DamoM73/space-rescue-tutorials/_build/html/_sources/12_ship_astroid_collision.md.txt

 - **line 25**: tell GameFrame to detect and collisions between this object and and object of the `Ship` class.

-The, at the bottom of `Asteroid.py` add the following code:
+Move to the bottom of `Asteroid.py` add the following code:

 ```{code-block} python
 :linenos: